Complex Documents

 bulletWhy do my footnotes sometimes end up on a different page from their references in the text? by Suzanne S. Barnhill, MVP, and Dave Rado, MVP.

-bulletStyleRef Field Tutorial - 2 page download
+bulletStyleRef Field Tutorial - short Word document download

 bulletIncludeText Field Tutorial - 2 documents with IncludeText links demonstrating switches, interaction of styles, and use of hidden Page field for continuous page numbering of separate documents.